Kingxukai/linux/Documentation/core-api/genericirq.rst

 interrupt logic.

-Originally, Russell King identified different types of handlers to build a quite universal set for the ARM interrupt handler implementation in Linux 2.5/2.6.
+Originally, Russell King identified different types of handlers to build a quite universal set for the woke ARM interrupt handler implementation in Linux 2.5/2.6.
 He distinguished between:

 -  Level type